Azure/autorest/docs/proposals/generator-specific-settings/literate-configuration.md

 Passing settings on the command line will be continue to be supported for continutity, the preference going forward would be to build an accompanying file to drive the execution.

-The implementation of the command line will to translate the existing command-line-parameters into an in-memory configuration document and feed that to the configuration processing system to ensure that the rest of the system doesn't require any extra effort to process.
+The implementation of the command line will be to translate the existing command-line-parameters into an in-memory configuration document and feed that to the configuration processing system to ensure that the rest of the system doesn't require any extra effort to process.